watir/watir.github.io/_docs/headless.md

 permalink: /docs/headless/
 ---

 The headless gem is a ruby wrapper for Xvfb that makes it super easy to run graphical applications (such as real web browsers) on a headless Linux machine.
-This gem is perfect for running headless Watir-WebDriver tests using a real browser.
+This gem is perfect for running headless Watir tests using a real browser.

 ### An Example